PizzaKarim/files/README.md

 The textures used in the application were found online and have simply been used for the development process.

+You can try the application on a Windows device by downloading it from [Releases](https://github.com/PizzaKarim/files/releases).

 ## Images

 <img src="https://i.imgur.com/MEyhyE2.png" width="400" alt="drives">